-In addition to the stock options described above, the Company has granted service-based RSU's to its employees.
+In addition to the stock options described above, the Company has granted service based RSU's to its employees.
 RSU's are valued at the fair value of the underlying ordinary shares as of the date of the grant.

-The following table summarizes restricted stock unit activity for the year ended December 31, 2019:
+There was no restricted stock unit activity for the year ended December 31, 2020, as summarized in the table below: